 After a claim or demand letter has been filed, it will usually lead to a lawyer negotiating with an insurance company for a fair and full settlement.
 The settlement negotiation process can stretch out over several months, but the statute of limitations in Georgia only allows a person two years to file a lawsuit in these cases.
 This is why it is essential to contact a lawyer as soon as possible after your accident.

-What Compensation Can Be Recovered Following A Truck Accident?
+What Compensation Can Be Recovered Following A Truck Accident in Savannah, GA?

 Many truck accident cases are ultimately resolved through settlements.
 When a truck accident case does go to court, the victim must prove that a defendant caused their injuries by a preponderance of the evidence, meaning that it is more likely than not that the defendant was responsible for the accident and injuries.